LiamGoodacre/optics-talk/Cats.markdown

 -- get a functor from C to TYPE
 -- Arrow C X : Arrow CAT C TYPE
 -- Which is therefore an arrow in CAT

--- can't write in haskell until
--- we know what category C is
 ```

 If we pick category C to be TYPE.